 From complaining that my designer sunglasses don’t block out enough sun, to wishing it was just five degrees warmer so I could open my sunroof, it’s a rough life, right?
 I’m guilty of it.
 Do a Twitter search for #FirstWorldProblems and you will read thousands of tweets complaining about what we often forget to be luxuries.

 A recent campaign for WaterIsLife, a cause that provides clean water for third-world countries, put my “problems” into perspective.
 In this YouTube video, Haitians read #FirstWorldProblems tweets aloud, with their impoverished lifestyles prominent in the background.

-I think that we can all start rethinking spending the extra money on designer sunglasses and instead make a larger effort to embrace causes like WaterIsLife.
+Hopefully we can all start rethinking spending so much money on designer sunglasses and instead make a larger effort to embrace causes like WaterIsLife.